ajmccredie/The-Irish-Hexanator/README.md

   #### **Content on Homepage**

-  - The body element is divided into a number of sections with instructions fo the user to carry out step-by-step to incrementally build a full sentence by inputting a name then clicking on the 'curse' buttons.
-The purpose of multiple steps is to (a) differentiate this project from other simpler random word generators and (b) build the user's anticipation of seeing the final product at the end after the four easy steps of clicking or 'cursing' three times and then clikcing one more time to see the entire perosanilsed 'Hex'.
+  - The body element is divided into a number of sections with instructions for the user to carry out step-by-step to incrementally build a full sentence by inputting a name then clicking on the 'curse' buttons.
+The purpose of multiple steps is to (a) differentiate this project from other simpler random word generators and (b) build the user's anticipation of seeing the final product at the end after the four easy steps of clicking or 'cursing' three times and then clicking one more time to see the entire personalised 'Hex'.

 ### **[Back to top button](#back-to-top-button)**